Beauty and the Beast – Osoršćica on the Island of Lošinj

 Golden Mountain – Vidova gora on the Island of Brač

 Vidova gora (780 m) on the Island of Brač is the highest mountain in the Adriatic archipelago.
-The vista that is sure to provide you with golden moments is definitely the sandy peninsula named Zlatni rat by Bol.
+The vista that is sure to provide you with golden moments is definitely the Zlatni rat beach.
 This is the start of a two-hour hiking trail that takes you all the way to the top of the mountain.
-When on Brač, you should hike to the desert of Blaca, Zmajeva špilja cave by Murvica and the natural stone bridge named Koloč.
+When on Brač, you should hike to the desert of Blaca, Zmajeva špilja cave by Murvica and the natural stone arch named Koloč – legend says that if you cross under this Earth’s work of art, your wishes will most definitely come true).
 Pick your own golden first place!

 Small but Mighty – Hum on the Island of Vis